www.QuantumBrainComputerInterface.com

 Step 1: Alice’s Forward Measurement (Past)

 Alice measures her half of the Bell pair together with an ancillary system that will later be used for her local unitary.
-She obtains a classical outcome mAmA.
+She obtains a classical outcome mA.
 She does not yet apply any unitary.
-The outcome mAmA is stored and will be sent forward to Bob.
+The outcome mA is stored and will be sent forward to Bob.

 Step 2: Bob’s Backward Measurement & Postselection (Future)

-This postselection is the core of the P‑CTC: only experimental runs where Bob obtains mB∗mB∗ are kept.
+This postselection is the core of the P‑CTC: only experimental runs where Bob obtains mB∗ are kept.

 The postselection effectively sends a retrocausal signal to Alice, informing her which local unitary she must apply to make the whole history self‑consistent.